kevinputera/eatradar/README.md

 `npm run start-dev` launch app.js using nodemon(auto refresh)

-`npm run init-table` recreate database tables *WARNING: This will erase all existing data*
+`npm run table` recreate database tables *WARNING: This will erase all existing data*

-`npm run seed` seed the tables with some fake data
+`npm run seed` seed the tables with data from `foodEstablishmentsParsed.txt`

 ### client